Welcome to The Shakespear Guild

 As expected, the Abbey's Gielgud festivities supplied vivid reminders that Sir John will always be revered for his extraordinary career as an actor, director, and producer -- achievements that were extolled with particular wit and eloquence in the deeply moving tributes that were delivered by SIR RICHARD EYRE and SIR DAVID HARE.

 But it's equally important to remember that Sir John will also be cherished for his witty repartee, and for his gifts as an eloquent memoirist, a shrewd critic, and an indispensable theatre historian.
 Among his most lasting contributions to our cultural lives will be the charming books and articles he wrote, including several that he produced, along with a memorable interview that was televised from his stately home in Wotton Underwood, with journalist, arts presenter, and biographer John Miller.
 Unfortunately, Mr. Miller and his wife Aileen were unable to join us at the Abbey, and John died a few months later.
-Click here for the lovely obituary that apppeared shortly thereafter in The Guardian.
+Click here for the lovely obituary that appeared shortly thereafter in The Guardian.

 In 1976 while "No Man's Land" was delighting audiences at the Kennedy Center in Washington, Sir John visited the Folger Shakespeare Library on Capitol Hill, and Mr. Andrews, who was then serving as the institution's Director of Academic Programs, had the pleasure of guiding him through an exhibition about "Shakespeare in America."
-Nearly two decades later Sir John generously contributed an incisive overview about "Tradition, Style, and the Shakespearean Actor Today" to William Shakespeare: His World, His Work, His Influence, a 3-volume reference set that was compiled by Mr. Andrews and published in 1985 by Scribners.
+Nearly two decades hence Sir John generously contributed an incisive overview about "Tradition, Style, and the Shakespearean Actor Today" to William Shakespeare: His World, His Work, His Influence, a 3-volume reference set that was compiled by Mr. Andrews and published in 1985 by Scribners.
 A few years later Sir John kindly provided illuminating forewords to the editor's Everyman Shakespeare volumes of Julius Caesar and The Tempest.
 And in 1994 he graciously permitted the Shakespeare Guild to establish a new Award in his name.

 For all they did to ensure the success of a historic occasion, the Guild is deeply indebted to The Very Reverend Dr. David Hoyle, Dean of Westminster, to architect Ptolemy Dean, 19th Surveyor of the Fabric of Westminster Abbey, to Ian Bartlett, Clerk of the Works at the Abbey, to The Reverend Robert Latham, Sacrist at the Abbey, and to Eleanor Lovegrove, the Abbey's Press and Communications Officer.